-The reality is that they really are beautiful and when the fruit of the Spirit is present in our lives, it’s an incredible, life-changing thing.
+The reality is that when the fruit of the Spirit is present in our lives, it’s an incredible, life-changing thing.

-So with that in mind, let’s freshly consider what the fruit of the Spirit are and why they’re so important.
+So with that in mind, let’s freshly consider what the fruit of the Spirit is and why it's so important.

-Before we get to the details, it’s essential to remember that the fruit of the Spirit are not simply moral commands.
-They’re not nine different ways to live a better life, although they certainly do result in a better life when they’re present.
+Before we get to the details, it’s essential to remember that the fruit of the Spirit is not simply a group of moral commands.
+It's not nine different ways to live a better life, although they certainly do result in a better life when they’re present.
 It is not just a call to live an upright, good, moral life.
 It is so much more than this.

 To put it in the most obvious terms, the fruit of the Spirit is the result of the Holy Spirit at work in our lives.
 When we come to Christ, the Holy Spirit fills us and He begins to produce good fruit in us.
 He begins to work in us, sanctifying us and making us more like Jesus.
 As we pursue God and follow after Him with our whole hearts, the Holy Spirit continues to produce more and more good fruit in us.

-This means that we can’t produce the fruit of the Spirit in our lives by our strength.
-Yes, we are called to run hard after Jesus, to say, “No,” to sin, and to seek to put on love, joy, peace, patience, etc. But if we try to do this by our strength, we will fail miserably.
+This means we can’t produce the fruit of the Spirit in our lives through our strength.
+Yes, we are called to run hard after Jesus, to say, “No,” to sin, and to seek to put on love, joy, peace, patience, etc. But if we try to do this with our strength, we will fail miserably.

 Did you catch that?
 Apart from Jesus and the power of the Holy Spirit, we can do nothing.
 We can’t truly be loving or patient.
 We can’t have real joy or peace in our lives.

-With that in mind, let’s now look at each of the 9 characteristics of the fruit of the Holy Spirit and what they mean.
+With that in mind, let’s now look at each of the nine characteristics of the fruit of the Holy Spirit and what they mean.

 It’s no surprise that love is the first fruit listed.
 Throughout the New Testament, love is highlighted as one of the chief characteristics of Christians and there are dozens of Bible verses about love.

 First, we’re called to love God with all our heart, soul, mind, and strength.
-We’re called to delight in God, to pursue Him, to give all that we have for Him.
-God is worthy of our deepest affections and highest praise.
+We’re called to delight in God, pursue Him, and give all we have for Him.
+God is worthy of our deepest affection and highest praise.

 As Jesus said in John 13:34, “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 By this, all people will know that you are my disciples if you have love for one another.”

-Our joy comes from the fact that we know the living God, that all our sins are forgiven, that we will live with God for eternity, and that nothing can separate us from the incredible, overwhelming, never-stopping love of God.
+Our joy comes from the fact that we know the living God, all our sins are forgiven, we will live with God for eternity, and nothing can separate us from the incredible, overwhelming, never-stopping love of God.
 Nothing can take these things from us.